 What is important for customers in kitchens?

-Lastly, any tips?
+Lastly, any design tips?

-Research and design.
-This is a high involvement, long term benefit for the whole family so it is important to research designs, materials and companies who supply good quality that will last.
+Research before design.
+This is a high involvement, long-term benefit for the whole family so it is important to research designs, materials and companies who supply good quality that will last.
 Research prices and you will find they vary extensively – you don’t want to look back in 5 years and say “I wish I had more storage” or “the kitchen flow just doesn’t work”.
 The kitchen design by a reputable, experienced designer backed by quality materials is the key to your perfect kitchen.